Equine Assisted Psychotherapy and Equine Assisted Learning

 Equine Assisted Learning (EAL)

-She is well-trained, and an excellent consultant in EAP and EAL, having very polite ground manners and being easily approachable.
+She is well-trained, and was an excellent consultant in EAP and EAL, having very polite ground manners and being easily approachable.
 Her prior experience includes some reining and cutting/sorting cattle on a ranch, and she also likely has some previous competition experience having performance bloodlines.
 She has also served as a lesson horse and as a trail horse.
-Visionheart is a fulltime consultant to the Equine Assisted Psychotherapy & Equine Assisted Learning programs.
+Visionheartwais a fulltime consultant to the Equine Assisted Psychotherapy & Equine Assisted Learning programs.

 Former Horse Consultants

-We were deeply saddened to have lost this most incredible horse in the winter of 2015 and we remain honored to have had him in our prgram.
-This gorgeous tri-colored pinto of mostly unknown mixed heritage pictured here to the right came to us with over 15 years of experience in the field of EAP & EAL and he was trained from the ground up by our equine professional years ago.
+We were deeply saddened to have lost this most incredible horse in the winter of 2015 and we remain honored to have had him in our program.
+This gorgeous tri-colored Pinto of mostly unknown mixed heritage pictured here to the right came to us with over 15 years of experience in the field of EAP & EAL and he was trained from the ground up by our former equine professional years ago.
 His name was Maverick and he was born sometime around 1991 and had a history that was as colorful as he was.
 He was separated from his mother and the herd at 4 months old.
 Due to living in a pen all by himself, he missed out on all of the lessons he would have gained from being part of a community of others.
 He didn’t learn about group living and support.
 He didn’t learn about trust and body language or herd communication.
 He never got the chance to play with others in the herd as he was growing up.
 He was left a stallion and un-gentled until he was past 7 years old.

 Around 7 ½ years old, he was purchased and promptly became a therapy horse.
-He was trained by our equine professional from a wild stallion into the gentle confident consultant that he became.
+He was trained by our former equine professional from a wild stallion into the gentle confident consultant that he became.
 His job was to teach others who came to know him to trust, just as he was learning to trust.
 He also had to learn to live in a herd, and his lessons helped others to learn to live in their own community.
 Through the years, Maverick was transformed from a fearful, un-sociable, untrusting horse, to a bold, trusting, playful horse who delighted in the company of 4 legged and 2 legged friends.
 He continued to be an amazing therapy horse, working with a variety of people of all ages.
 He even spent some time at a guest ranch and was the favorite mount of many-a-visitor.
 (There are rumors that a famous person from Hollywood actually tried to buy him, but he was there to remind us that there are SOME things that money just can’t buy).
 Clear to the end he still held onto some of those old fear-based behaviors, but only to remind his human companions to be confident and brave, with good communication and boundaries.
 He was very forgiving of people and their own fears, but he would turn his tail and playfully run from anyone who tried to treat him without the respect he deserved.
 Maverick had much to teach us.
 Beyond his physical beauty and obvious strength, Maverick was living proof that through positive relationships, healing and happiness are definitely achievable.

 We were taken by surprise at the loss of this beautiful horse in the fall of 2014.
 She had been a fulltime consultant in the program and her name was Mystic, an elder mare in her 20's of unknown mixed breed.
 She had a varied history with having had numerous babies and also serving as a barrel racing horse and a trail horse in her past.
 She was a gentle and well-trained horse, and obviously a horse of a different sort with her mixed background resulting in a beautiful blend of several coat colors.
 Mystic was initially a bit timid in her new home but adjusted well to her new stall mates and owner.
 She came to us in grief having to be given up as a result of a terminal illness in the two-legged family she resided in, forcing the re-location of horses due to medical and financial hardships.
 Her former mother is an equine massage therapist who loved her very much and wanted to find a home for her where she could have a purpose to live out the rest of her life.